,

 Impact

-• Children leave our school with a love of reading.
-All pupils will be able to reference a wide range of different authors, from different literacy traditions, culture and genres.
+• Pupils will be fluent readers and will be able to reference a wide range of different authors from different literacy traditions, culture and genres.

-• Children leave our school with a love of writing.
-They will all be able to express their opinions and their creativity in writing that is well-structured, clear, technically accurate and interesting to read.
+• Pupils will be fluent writers.
+They will be able to express their opinions and use creativity in their writing that is well-structured, clear, technically accurate and interesting to read.
 They will be able to apply their writing skills to writing of any purpose.

 English Long Term Plan